-Mounting the CD-ROM at the Command Line
+Mounting the CD-ROM from the Command Line

-If the Solaris volume management software is not available to mount the CD-ROM automatically, mount the CD-ROM manually, assuming your CD driver is on controller 0.
+If the Solaris volume management software is not available to mount the CD-ROM automatically, mount the CD-ROM manually.
+The following instructions assume that your CD driver is on controller 0.

 When a default response is displayed in parentheses, press Return to accept that default.

 Follow these steps:

-- 1. Log in as superuser.

-- 2. Insert the CD-ROM into a CD-ROM drive connected to your system.

-- 3. To mount the CD-ROM manually, type:
+- 1. Log in as superuser. - Insert the CD-ROM into a CD-ROM drive connected to your system. - 3.
+To mount the CD-ROM manually, use the following command:

+'''

-mount -F hsfs -o ro /dev/dsk/c0t6d0s2 /mnt
+mount -F hsfs -o ro /dev/dsk/c0t6d0s2 /cdrom

 where c0t6d0s2 is the default address for the CD-ROM.

+'''

-- 4. After the CD-ROM is mounted, install the packages.
-Type: - # pkgadd -d /mnt/pkgs VRTSvxvm VRTSvmsa \ VRTSvmdoc VRTSvmman VRTSvmdev - Note List the VRTSvxvm package before the VRTSvmsa package because VxVM must be installed before VMSA.
+- 4. After the CD-ROM is mounted, use the following command to install the packages: - # pkgadd -d /cdrom/CD_name/pkgs VRTSlic VRTSvxvm VRTSvmsa \ VRTSvmdoc VRTSvmman VRTSvmdev